 How can we shape this emergent space so that the benefits of a new economic model go some way towards addressing the ever-growing problem of income inequality?
 At last year’s Share Conference, SEIU VP David Rolf rocked my world by tackling this question head-on, in a way that I’d never have expected from organized labour.
 Pointing out the crucial role unions played in ensuring some measure of distributive justice in the last century, he observed that we need an analogous force or system to ensure distributive justice in the sharing economy — which may or may not be labour unions as we know them.

-If we want the sharing economy to find some kind of path to distributive justice — as well as a way of delivering on the environmental vision of reduced consumption and better use of existing resources — we have only a limited window in which to set the right course.
+According to leading developers in Toronto, if we want the sharing economy to find some kind of path to distributive justice — as well as a way of delivering on the environmental vision of reduced consumption and better use of existing resources — we have only a limited window in which to set the right course.
 Governments are racing to establish the regulatory and tax frameworks that allow them to capture revenues from sharing startups, which means that now is the moment to set expectations for the environmental and distributive benefits those startups can offer.
 That could mean regulating and taxing so that we encourage rentals by residential home owners and renters, rather than investment buyers and real estate speculators; taxing sharing economy earnings differently when they offer profit-sharing to vendor/suppliers; and providing tax incentives to sharing startups that reduce resource consumption (e.g. Car2Go) rather than fuelling it.

 There’s both a qualitative and quantitative difference between a recent university graduate launching her own craft business on Etsy, and a middle-aged taxi driver driving for Uber because he can’t get enough cab fares anymore.
 Which scenario proves more characteristic of the sharing economy is still to be determined…and you can bet that once the answer becomes clear, only conservatives or liberals will still see the sharing economy as their own particular darling.